-CAN WE LEARN CHI KUNG AND KUNGFU FROM BOOKS, VIDEOS OR AN E-MAIL?
+CAN WE LEARN CHI KUNG AND KUNGFU FROM BOOKS, VIDEOS OR E-MAILS?

-Can we learn chi kung and kungfu from books, videos or an e-mail?
+Can we learn chi kung and kungfu from books, videos or e-mails?
 The answer is yes, no, or yes and no. There is no play of words, but it depends on an interplay of the following three factors:

 - the type of chi kung or kungfu exercise

 - the book, video or e-mail